GLOSSARY

 The Flow

-Events signal that something happened (or should happen).
+Triggers signal that something happened (or should happen).

 Policies decide what to do about it.

-Procedures execute the steps.
+Procedures define the work and execute the steps.

-People do the work, on Assets.
+Actors do the work, on Assets.

 The Ledger records everything.

 The Ledger feeds back into Policy decisions.
 This is not a linear pipeline.
 It's a loop.
-Events fire.
+Triggers fire.
 Policies evaluate constraints.
 The engine runs procedures.
 The ledger records outcomes.
 Those outcomes feed back into future policy decisions.